Optimal Change Point Detection and Localization in Sparse Dynamic Networks: Introduction

-We are concerned with the problem of estimating the unknown number and unknown locations of the change points based on one observation of a sequence $\{A(1), \ldots, A(T)\}$ of adjacency matrices satisfying the above assumptions.
-More precisely, for a given scaling of the model parameters, we seek to produce estimators of $(\eta_1,\ldots,\eta_{K})$ of the form
+We are concerned with the problem of estimating the unknown number and unknown locations of the change points based on one observation of a sequence $(A(1), \ldots, A(T))$ of adjacency matrices satisfying the above assumptions.
+More precisely, for a given scaling of the model parameters, we aim to construct an estimator of $(\eta_1,\ldots,\eta_{K})$ of the form